 Parkinson’s disease is one of the most common neurodegenerative diseases, second only to Alzheimer’s disease.
 It is estimated that over 4 million individuals worldwide suffer from the disease, and based on current estimates of its incidence and our growing aging population, that figure will likely double by 2030.
-Prevalence in the United States alone is estimated at 10.9 per 100,000 persons, but may be even higher due to misdiagnosis.
+Prevalence in the U.S. alone is estimated at 10.9 per 100,000 persons, but may be even higher due to misdiagnosis.

-Parkinson’s Research at CTRND
+Parkinson’s Disease Research at the CTRND

-The CTRND aims to be at the forefront of Parkinsons research with a primary goal of understanding the contribution of genes and the environment to Parkinson’s disease.
+The CTRND aims to be at the forefront of Parkinson’s research with a primary goal of understanding the contribution of genes and the environment to Parkinson’s disease.
 A better understanding of these factors will hopefully lead to development of biomarkers to detect and to help tract disease progression and to the development of potential novel therapeutics.